lsst-dm/ProdStat/README.rst

 The input yaml file should contain following parameters::

   Jira: PREOPS-905 - jira ticket corresponding given campaign.

   collType: 2.2i - a token to help identify campaign workflows.

-  bin_width: 30. - the width of the plot bin in sec. job_names - a list of job names
+  bin_width: 30. - the width of the plot bin in sec.

+  job_names - a list of job names
    - 'pipeTaskInit'
    - 'mergeExecutionButler'
    - 'visit_step2'

   start_at: 0. - plot starts at hours from first quanta

-  stor_at: 10. - plot stops at hours from first quanta
+  stop_at: 10. - plot stops at hours from first quanta

   start_date: '2022-01-30' ; dates to select data, which will help to skip previous production steps

   stop_date: '2022-02-02'

 The program scan panda database to collect timing information for all job types in the list.